-Students may be admitted to the program for the summer, fall, or spring semester.
+Students may be admitted to the program for the summer or fall semester.
 Summer is preferable and will allow for a full time program of study to be completed in two years.
 Applications for each term will be reviewed and students will be contacted regarding their admission status within 4-6 weeks after the deadline.